jul0105/last-byte.github.io/_posts/2019-08-06-my-path-to-cybersec.md

 published: true
 image: /img/compass.jpg
 title: My (ongoing) path to cyber security.
-subtitle: It's not about the destination, it's about the journey
+subtitle: 'It''s not about the destination, it''s about the journey'
 ---

 Let's track this from the beginning.

 Why am I writing this piece?
 The answer is at the end of the post (go there for a tl;dr).

 On this blog I usually stick to technical posts because that's what I feel like doing, teaching other people things I'm still learning to share my path.
 I'm a huge fan of the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).
-In case you don't know who [Richard Feynman](https://it.wikipedia.org/wiki/Richard_Feynman)) was, check him out.
+In case you don't know who [Richard Feynman](https://it.wikipedia.org/wiki/Richard_Feynman) was, check him out.
 I put him in my personal Hall of Fame, a great scientist and a great educator.
 Thing is, sometimes growing is not only about technical skills, it's also about motivation, so I decided to share my (still ongoing) story on how I ~~crashed~~ landed in the cyber security world.
 So, for once, I am putting aside technical writing, exploitation, reverse engineering and the likes to focus on something more "human".

 <br>